Final Restoration of Two Anterior Implants: A Stability-First Approach with InnerView

 Standard periapical radiographs showed well-placed implants with adequate bone support.
 However, these conventional imaging techniques provide only a static assessment and do not measure functional stability.

 While X-rays confirm bone presence, they do not measure functional osseointegration or detect micro-mobility.
-InnerView provided a functional assessment that revealed hidden stability concerns—offering objective data that traditional diagnostics could not.
+InnerView provided a quantifiable assessment that revealed hidden stability concerns—offering objective data that traditional diagnostics could not.

 InnerView testing revealed higher-than-expected Mobility Scores, suggesting weaker osseointegration than anticipated.
 InnerView Mobility Scores (based on internal data):